 Figure 8.
-Raman spectrum of laurionite (PbCl(OH)) on coin THT CLO1.
+Raman spectrum of laurionite [PbCl(OH)] on coin THT CLO1.

-Figure 9 and Table 4 showt the Raman spectra and bands assignment in the patina of coin THTCLO3 of aragonite, polymorph of CaCO3.
-For the calcium carbonate polymorphs, the stability and consequently the solubility, increases as follows: amorphous calcium carbonate (ACC) > vaterite > aragonite > calcite [26], [27].
+Figure 9 and Table 4 show the Raman spectra and bands attribution of aragonite, a polymorph of CaCO3, in the patina of coin THT CLO3.
+For the calcium carbonate polymorphs, the stability and consequently the solubility increases as follows: amorphous calcium carbonate (ACC) > vaterite > aragonite > calcite [26], [27].
 Despite the fact that aragonite is unstable at room temperature and atmospheric pressure, the presence of this mineral is not unusual on Cu base alloy patinas found in marine and/or coastal environments.
-This can be due to the formation of microclimates on the surface of the metal with different pH, temperature and the presence of ions Mg2+, abundant in the sea water.
-Moreover, it has been observed from previous studies that the ratio of Mg2+ to Ca2+ ions in solutions could facilitate the formation of aragonite over calcite [28], [29].
+This can be due to the formation of microclimates on the surface of the metal with different pH levels and temperatures and the presence of Mg2+ ions, which are abundant in sea water.
+Moreover, previous studies have noted that the ratio of Mg2+ to Ca2+ ions in solutions could facilitate the formation of aragonite over calcite [28], [29].

 Table 4.
-Results of vibrational spectra and aragonite (wavenumber/cm1) and bands assignment.
+Results of vibrational spectra (wavenumber/cm1) and Raman bands attribution of aragonite.